 Every city and its surrounding area are unique and have different geographical characteristics.
 And ETM’s solutions are just as unique.

-ETM has already proven its effectiveness in reducing pollutant emissions through active traffic control.
-A study by the German Federal Highway Research Institute (BASt) concluded that ETM systems are capable of reducing up to 22.4% of PM2.5 emissions, 7.1% of PM10 emissions, 17.3% of NO2 emissions, and 15.2% of CO2 emissions.
+ETM has already proven its effectiveness in reducing air pollutant levels through active traffic control.
+A study by the German Federal Highway Research Institute (BASt) concluded that ETM systems are capable of reducing the concentration of pollutants at hotspots by up to 22.4% of PM2.5, 7.1% of PM10, 17.3% of NO2, and 15.2% of CO2.

 Wiesbaden as a model project

 Our system for environmentally sensitive traffic management is an important approach to combat poor air quality in our cities.
-Although a downward trend in pollutant emissions is apparent due to stricter regulations, a significant portion of the population is still exposed to excessive pollutant concentrations that exceed the air quality standards set by the EU and World Health Organization (WHO).
+Although a downward trend in pollutant emissions due to stricter regulations is welcome, a significant portion of the population is still exposed to excessive pollutant concentrations that exceed the air quality standards constantly being revised by the EU and World Health Organization (WHO).

 Our project in Wiesbaden proves that things can be done differently.
 As part of the “Digitization of Traffic” (DIGI-V) project, the city is aiming to reduce its traffic-related nitrogen oxide emissions in all traffic areas.
 Thanks to artificial intelligence, data analytics, traffic flow simulation and the linking of traffic and environmental data, traffic can be managed in such a way that vehicles are less likely to be stuck in traffic jams, resulting in less combustion in engines and the emission of pollutants.

-This project for improving air quality and reducing nitrogen oxides is funded by the BMVI with 15 million euros.
+The DIGI-V project for improving air quality and reducing nitrogen oxides was funded by the BMVI with 15 million euros.